Investigations into the Nature of Matter

 realist and even atheistic.
 But what we are looking for is

-ways to understand the world which can accommodate lack of
+ways to understand the world which can accommodate loss of

-big change in what we mean by reality.
+big change in what we mean by reality itself.
 As Einstein did to

 geometry, even logic has been taken down from the shelf of a priori